Project Manager & Template Scripts

 Add

 Add a template script.
 On the right side you'll see the scripts that are already added to your main script.
-The templates are divided in several classes for AI (enemies), player, camera, objects and so on.
+The templates are divided in several classes - such as car, camera, and so on.
 Each class contains several scripts, and each script can contain one or more actions that are attacheable to an entity.
 Select a class and a script, then click the Add Script button.
-Added scripts are automatically copied from the template_6/code folder into the work folder, and are included into the main game script.
+Added scripts are automatically copied from the templates/code folder into the work folder, and are included into the main game script.

 Remove